Nexus Academy | Personalized Drug & Alcohol Rehab

 Emotional Difficulties

 Adolescents who have experienced trauma grapple with a maelstrom of emotions.
 These emotions can vary in intensity and duration.
-Some might include, anxiety, like a constricting vice, which tightens their chest, making them constantly on edge.
-Depression casts a heavy shadow, draining their energy and motivation.
+Anxiety and depression, for instance, can cast a heavy shadow, draining teens of energy and motivation.
 This leaves them feeling hopeless and empty.

 A study published in the Journal of the American Academy of Child & Adolescent Psychiatry found that over 60% of adolescents with a history of abuse experience significant anxiety or depression symptoms.

-Trauma can lead teens to use harmful ways to cope, showing their inner turmoil through their actions.
+Trauma can lead teens to use harmful ways to cope with their emotions.
 Self-harm, an unhealthy way to feel in control, uses physical pain to lessen emotional hurt.
 Studies from the National Institute of Mental Health show that self-harm is indeed a behavior some US teens turn to.
-Other dangerous actions, like drug use, unsafe sexual practices, and acting without thinking, are ways they try to deal with their pain or feel powerful again.
+Other dangerous actions, like drug use, risky behaviors, and acting without thinking, are ways they try to deal with their pain or feel powerful again.
 Pulling away from others, creating a barrier of loneliness, stops them from getting help and support.
 Also, their schoolwork suffers because emotional distress and lack of focus harm their future chances.

 Cognitive Challenges

 The mind becomes a battleground for adolescents wrestling with trauma.
 Difficulty concentrating makes everyday tasks feel insurmountable.
-Flashbacks, like unwelcome intruders, replay the traumatic event in vivid detail, transporting them back to the moment of fear and pain.
+Flashbacks, replay the traumatic event in vivid detail, transporting them back to the moment of fear and pain.

 A study published found that adolescents with PTSD show significant impairments in cognitive function, memory, and attention.